supabase-community/godot-engine.supabase/README.md

 # godot-engine.supabase
-A lightweight addon which integrates Supabase APIs for Godot Engine out of the box.
+A lightweight addon which integrates Supabase REST APIs for Godot Engine out of the box.

 ### example
 ![code-snapshot](imgs/code-snapshot.png)